UKHO/owasp-zap-scan/README.md

 # OWASP ZAP UI Automated Scanning :zap:
 <p align="center"> <br> :exclamation: :exclamation:  <b> ONLY RUN THIS AGAINST APPLICATIONS YOU HAVE PERMISSION TO ATTACK </b> :exclamation: :exclamation: <br><br> </p>

-Provides the ability to execute a [Full Scan](https://github.com/zaproxy/zaproxy/wiki/ZAP-Full-Scan]) against a web application using the OWASP ZAP Docker image within a Azure DevOps pipeline.
-This generates the standard OWASP ZAP Html report and an NUnit test report to publish the results to the pipeline.
+Provides the ability to execute a [Full Scan](https://github.com/zaproxy/zaproxy/wiki/ZAP-Full-Scan) against a web application using the OWASP ZAP Docker image within an Azure DevOps pipeline.
+This generates:

+1. the standard OWASP ZAP Html report
+2. an NUnit test report to publish the results to the pipeline

 ## Getting Started
-These instructions will enable you to get the Full Scan incorporated into an Azure DevOps pipeline.
+These instructions will enable you to get the [Full Scan](https://github.com/zaproxy/zaproxy/wiki/ZAP-Full-Scan) incorporated into an Azure DevOps pipeline.

 ### Pre-requisites
 Docker needs to be installed on the machine the agent will be running on.